 What's in the 'Feeling and being sick' section?

-- What can help with feeling and being sick?
+- There are things you can try yourself to help with feeling and being sick.

 Tell your nurse, hospital doctor or GP if you are feeling or being sick.
 They can find the cause of your sickness and give you the most suitable anti-sickness medicines.
 They may also suggest other things that you can try.